jackc/tern/README.markdown

 # Tern - The SQL Fan's Migrator

+This is the documentation for the unreleased development version v2.

 Tern is a standalone migration tool for PostgreSQL.
 It includes traditional migrations as well as a separate optional workflow for managing database code such as functions and views.